LucasDelfino92/morrowindsharp/mw#.md

 Bitter Coast Redux I - Scum
 Signposts Retextured
 Glow in the Dahrk
-Project Atlas - Glow in the Dahrk - Interior Sunrays Patch Nords, Shut Your Windows!
+AtlAd - GITD - Interior Sunrays Patch
+Nords, Shut Your Windows!
 Here Comes The Sun...
 Glare
 Let There Be Darkness